arueth/signup/java-app/README.md

 To build the application:
 ```
-docker image build -t java-app .
+docker image build -t java-app:2 .
 ```

 ## Running the Application

-To deploy both the application and the database, we use a Docker Compose file.
+To deploy both the application and the database, we user a Docker Compose file.
 MySQL requires a root password and this set using Docker Secrets.
 In this case the password is set from a file.
 Docker Secrets is available in Swarm mode, to enable Swarm type:
 ```
 docker swarm init
 ```

+The java-web application sends requests to the dotnet-api, the URL of the dotnet-api is set in the Compose file by an environmental variable.

 To start the application user Docker Compose:
 ```